Call:+98 913 408 2818

 Iran’s artwork is so unique and strong that the old works with the combined colors of lead and tin remain attractive after many years.

-Iranian tile work during the Seljuk Empire
+Persian tile work during the Seljuk Empire

 The art of tiling developed as an important decorative art during the Seljuk period and the 5th century.
-In post-Islamic Iran, the Seljuk period was the beginning of the use of Iranian tiles in religious structures.
+In post-Islamic Iran, the Seljuk period was the beginning of the use of Persian tiles in religious structures.

 Tiles-during-the-Seljuk-period

-Iranian tile work during Ilkhanids
+Persian tile work during Ilkhanids

 It is said that the Ilkhani rulers attached great importance to the original art of Iranian tiling.
 For this reason, the Ilkhani era is considered a turning point for Iranian tile art.
 From that period onwards, Iranian tiling has increased in the design and decoration of religious and non-religious places.